ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 grid).
 If the horizontal grids of a cube and its reference grid are sufficiently the same, regridding is automatically and silently skipped for performance reasons.

-The underlying regridding mechanism in ESMValTool uses :obj:`iris.cube.Cube.regrid` from Iris.
+The underlying regridding mechanism in ESMValCore uses :obj:`iris.cube.Cube.regrid` from Iris.